prajeesh-floneo/Demo/README.md

+# FloNeo

+## Status
+- ✅ Submodule configuration fixed
-# FloNeo Login Page Project
+- ✅ GitHub Actions CI/CD pipeline updated Login Page Project

 This project contains a React frontend and a Node.js backend.
 The frontend implements a login page matching the provided design.
 The backend provides a mock authentication endpoint.